KaiHaskell/node-api-challenge/README.md

 - [ ] Describe a Resource?

-- Something installed from a node module?
+- Resources are returned from the API upon successful request.

 - [ ] What can the API return to help clients know if a request was successful?